reiryuki/Dolby-Audio-Moto-G6-Magisk-Module/README.md

 - The MIT license specified here is for the Magisk Module, not for Dolby apps and blobs.

 ## Descriptions
-- Dolby soundfx equalizer ported from Motorola Moto G6 (ali) and integrated as a Magisk Module for all supported and rooted devices with Magisk
+- Equalizer soundfx ported from Motorola Moto G6 (ali) and integrated as a Magisk Module for all supported and rooted devices with Magisk
 - Global type soundfx

 ## Sources